Documentation examples

 ggplot2 documentation site

-ggplot2 is a package for the R statistical language that generates data visualisations and graphics.
-The ggplot2 documentation has a simple, accessible layout and walks a new user through installing and getting up-and-running with the tool.
-The page provides a “cheat sheet” which is a reference guide that lists commonly-used commands in an attractive two-page layout.
-The documentation site is moderate in scope and links to several external resources, such as online courses hosted elsewhere.
+ggplot2 is a package for the R statistical language that produces data visualisations and graphics.
+The ggplot2 documentation has a simple, accessible layout that walks a new user through installing the package and getting up and running.
+It also provides a “cheat sheet”: a reference guide that lists commonly used commands in an attractive two-page layout.
+The documentation is moderate in scope and links out to further resources, such as online courses hosted elsewhere.

 In R, we can view the documentation for each function by using the

-syntax.
+? syntax.
 For example, calling

-will show the help text for that function
+?ggplot2::ggplot will show the help text for that function

 or load the reference information in a web browser.
 Also, if we ever